Jeeno Thitikul: 2019

 On 24 June, Thitikul won the Ladies European Thailand Championship for the second time in three years.
 She finished with a five-under-par 67 to win by five shots from Esther Henseleit.
 Following her win, Thitikul was ranked 1st in the world on the women's World Amateur Golf Ranking on 26 June and then again from October 2019 until January 2020 before turning professional.
 In August, she won the back-to-back Smyth Salver, low amateur honour, at the Women's British Open after finishing in a tie for 29th place at Woburn.
-In December, she represented Thailand at the 2019 Southeast Asian Games.
+In December, she represented Thailand at the 2019 SEA Games.
 She won a bronze medal in the women's team event.

 Professional career

 2020

 Thitikul began her professional career in January 2020, competing in several events held in Australia.
-One notable performance included a fourth-place finish at the Women’s NSW Open.
+One notable performance included a fourth-place finish at the Women's NSW Open.

 The global COVID-19 pandemic caused a pause in the golf season, but after its resumption in July, Thitikul secured her first professional victory at the Thai LPGA Tour's 3rd Singha-SAT Thai LPGA Championship.
 Her season culminated in five total wins on the Thai LPGA Tour, while securing the top spot on the tour's money list.